 Configure VNC to Use Budgie

-To install Budgie run:
+To install Budgie, run:

 sudo apt install ubuntu-budgie-desktop

-To configure VNC to use Budgie create a new ~/.vnc/xstartup file, or edit the existing one, and paste in the following:
+To configure VNC to use Budgie, create a new ~/.vnc/xstartup file, or edit the existing one and paste in the following:

-#!/bin/sh # Start up the standard system desktop unset SESSION_MANAGER unset DBUS_SESSION_BUS_ADDRESS /usr/bin/budgie-session [ -x /etc/vnc/xstartup ] && exec /etc/vnc/xstartup [ -r $HOME/.Xresources ] && xrdb $HOME/.Xresources x-window-manager &
+#!/bin/sh # Start up the standard system desktop unset SESSION_MANAGER unset DBUS_SESSION_BUS_ADDRESS /usr/bin/budgie-desktop [ -x /etc/vnc/xstartup ] && exec /etc/vnc/xstartup [ -r $HOME/.Xresources ] && xrdb $HOME/.Xresources x-window-manager &

 Make the file executable in case it isn’t already: